abyssDS/sfmlWiki/ProjectSfeMovie.md

 - add "C:\Program Files\CMake 2.8\bin" to your PATH (replace "2.8" with your CMake version if needed)
 - launch the MinGW shell (C:\MinGW\msys\1.0\msys.bat)
 - go to the directory where you downloaded sfeMovie, type "./build.sh windows" and return

+If you use Visual Studio, you'll need to finish the compilation process using the generated sfeMovie.sln solution.

 ## <a name="formats" />Supported file formats [ [Top] ](#top)
 The supported file formats depend on the FFmpeg configuration